igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (get @storage idx))
 ~~~

-Such code is quite tricky to test as you constantly need to reset the state between the tests.
+Such code is quite tricky to test as you continuously need to reset the state between the tests.
 The state, although driven by an atom, must have been a component of the system (see below).

 Don't use `*` or `%` characters to highlight it's an atom.
 This is bad: